mkoppanen/php-nano/README.md

 * Nano::AF_SP - Standard full-blown SP socket
 * Nano::AF_SP_RAW - Raw SP socket.
 Raw sockets omit the end-to-end functionality found in AF_SP sockets and thus can be used to implement intermediary devices in SP topologies.

-protocol parameter defines the type of the socket, which in turn determines the exact semantics of the socket
+Protocol parameter defines the type of the socket, which in turn determines the exact semantics of the socket

 * Nano::NN_PAIR (see: http://nanomsg.org/v0.5/nn_pair.7.html) Pair protocol is the simplest and least scalable scalability protocol.
 It allows scaling by breaking the application in exactly two pieces
 * Nano::NN_REQ  and ::NN_REQ (see: http://nanomsg.org/v0.5/nn_reqrep.7.html) This protocol is used to distribute the workload among multiple stateless workers